Eternal Sunshine (album): Release and promotion

-Mariah Carey and Troye Sivan (top, L–R) appear on the remixes of "Yes, And?" and "Supernatural" which appear on the "Slightly Deluxe" album, with Brandy and Monica (bottom, L–R) additionally appearing on the remix of "The Boy Is Mine", which is part of the "Slightly Deluxe and Also Live" album.
+Mariah Carey, Troye Sivan (top, L–R), Brandy, and Monica (bottom, L–R) appear on remixes included in the Slightly Deluxe and Slightly Deluxe and Also Live editions.

 Republic Records released Eternal Sunshine on March 8, 2024.
 It was issued via streaming, download, five CD variants, and six vinyl LP variants.
 Pre-orders began on January 17, the day the album was announced.
-On March 10, a digital extended edition of the album, titled Slightly Deluxe, was surprise-released via Grande's webstore; it features four bonus tracks including a remix of "Supernatural" with Troye Sivan, and the pre-released Mariah Carey remix of "Yes, And?".
+On March 10, a digital extended edition, titled Slightly Deluxe, was surprise-released via Grande's webstore; it features four bonus tracks, including a remix of "Supernatural" with Troye Sivan and the pre-released Mariah Carey remix of "Yes, And?".
 The Slightly Deluxe edition was released to streaming services the day after.
-On October 1, 2024, Grande surprise-released another digital extended edition of the album, labelled Slightly Deluxe and Also Live.
+On October 1, 2024, Grande surprise-released another digital extended edition, labeled Slightly Deluxe and Also Live.
 It comprises the standard thirteen tracks, the Slightly Deluxe remixes, the pre-released Brandy and Monica remix of "The Boy Is Mine", and live versions of seven songs.

 Marketing

-The tracklist of the album was not unveiled entirely at once.
+The tracklist was not unveiled entirely at once.
 Grande revealed song titles and their track order on separate days, starting on January 27, 2024, with tracks 1, 5, and "Yes, And?" as track 9.
 Tracks 2, 6, and 10 were revealed on February 7, followed by tracks 3, 7, and 11 on February 17, and tracks 4, 8, 12, and 13 on February 27.
 Additionally, Grande revealed some lyrics from the album via her social media on February 27.
-A teaser for the album, featuring the singer at a photo shoot for one of the cover artworks, was released on March 6, 2024.
+A teaser, featuring the singer at a photo shoot for one of the cover artworks, was released on March 6, 2024.

-Grande appeared on the Zach Sang Show on Amazon Music for a double-episode interview to discuss the album.
+Grande appeared on the Zach Sang Show on Amazon Music for a double-episode interview to discuss Eternal Sunshine.
 The first episode was released on February 27, 2024, and was centered around the creative process.
 The second episode was released on March 8, wherein she details each song.
-Grande was then interviewed about the album by Zane Lowe for Apple Music 1, which was broadcast on March 7.
-She appeared on The Tonight Show Starring Jimmy Fallon on June 6, 2024, to discuss Wicked (2024) and the third single "The Boy Is Mine"; it marked her first late-night TV interview since 2021 and eleventh appearance on the show.
+Grande was then interviewed by Zane Lowe for Apple Music 1, which was broadcast on March 7.
+She appeared on The Tonight Show Starring Jimmy Fallon on June 6, 2024, to discuss Wicked (2024) and the third single, "The Boy Is Mine"; it marked her first late-night TV interview since 2021 and eleventh appearance on the show.
 Grande was the guest for a two-part episode of Penn Badgley's podcast Podcrushed; the first part was released on June 12, followed by the second on June 17.
-She appeared on an episode of the Shut Up Evan podcast on July 9, and the season 24 finale of web talk show Hot Ones, hosted by Sean Evans, on August 8, 2024.
+She appeared on an episode of the Shut Up Evan podcast on July 9 and the season 24 finale of web talk show Hot Ones, hosted by Sean Evans, on August 8.